AAA Editor Notes

 The original, Italianate-style gallery building displays Asian art, European paintings and international ceramics.
 On view in the expansive wings of the contemporary Teel Family Pavilion are works by American and Californian artists and art from Africa and Oceania.
 Several halls are devoted to changing exhibitions.

-Note: Backpacks and baby back carriers are not permitted; a parcel check is available.
+Note: Backpacks and baby back carriers are not permitted; paid lockers are available for storage.